 Hackelbarney State Park

 Anglers, hikers, and picnickers all take advantage of this beautiful park that was once a mined iron ore site.
-While you are there, see if you can find the rare and endangered plant species of the American ginseng, Virginia pennywort, and leatherwood.
+While you are there, see if you can find the rare and endangered plant species of American ginseng, Virginia pennywort, and leatherwood.

 119 Hacklebarney Road, Long Valley, NJ 07853